Malaysia PM urges Indonesia to tackle fires, haze drifts to Thai sky

 Indonesia routinely brushes off complaints while at the same time vowing, year after year, to stop the burning.

-Indonesian Vice President Jusuf Kalla was recently reported as chiding neighbours to be grateful for the 11 months of clean air his country's forests provide outside the haze season.
+Indonesian Vice President Jusuf Kalla was recently reported as chiding neighbors to be grateful for the 11 months of clean air his country's forests provide outside the haze season.

-Indonesia has also repeatedly declined offers of help to tackle the fires from its neighbours.
+Indonesia has also repeatedly declined offers of help to tackle the fires from its neighbors.

 Indonesia's national disaster management agency said last week it was hoping for rain to help douse the fires by early November, when the northeast monsoon usually starts.